 Milwaukee’s Germans and Italians for decades vied for musical supremacy.
 Through the middle of the 20th century, conductor and musical entrepreneur John-David Anello (1907-1990) was the Italians’ champion.
 He founded the Italian Opera Chorus in 1933, led the Italians’ effort to get a symphony orchestra off the ground, and was the first leader of the Milwaukee Pops, which eventually evolved into the MSO.
 Anello became Milwaukee’s Kapellmeister.
 He won Milwaukee County contracts to run the enormously popular Music Under the Stars programs at the Washington Park Pavilion for 40 years, and he presided over music at the massive Milwaukee Centennial Celebration in 1946.

 The Italian Opera Chorus was renamed the Florentine Opera Chorus in 1942.
 This highly successful 100-voice chorus staged its first full opera production in 1950.
-It soon evolved into the Florentine Opera Company, which since 2005, under leadership of William Florescu, has become an important presenter of new works and innovative stagings of old ones.
+It soon evolved into the Florentine Opera Company, which after 2005, under leadership of William Florescu, became an important presenter of new works and innovative stagings of old ones.

 Though Anello is undeniably a key figure in Milwaukee’s musical history, his influence faded as he aged.
 The Milwaukee Symphony chose Harry John Brown over Anello as music director.
 A rapidly professionalizing music scene generally restricted his opportunities through the 1960s and 1970s.
 Even the Florentine moved on from Anello as it grew into a typical American regional production company, with the Milwaukee Symphony in the pit, its stage at Uihlein Hall and guest stars fronting a local chorus.